alienflip/zku.one-Course/week_2/README.md

 ![arch1](https://github.com/alienflip/zku/blob/main/week_2/arch1.jpeg)

         The above two diagrams are a compact way to describe the following: The miden VM architecture works is this: you write an asssembly program (MAST executed: master abstract syntax tree), this is compiled by the assembler into bytecode.
 The bytecode is a string of digits, each of which reference either an opcode, some constraints, some data through a location pointer, and flags.
-When the program is compiled into bytecode, it is then run through a turing complete machine which then returns the final state of the program as a hash.
+When the program is compiled into bytecode, it is then run through a turing complete machine (I/O diagram above) which then returns the final state of the program as a hash.

 ### [Semaphore](https://github.com/alienflip/zku/tree/main/week_2/semaphore)